mark-olson/ansible-collection-daos/README.md

-# ansible-collection-daos
+# Ansible Collection for DAOS

-Ansible collection for installing and configuring DAOS
+Ansible Collection for DAOS

+**Warning**

+This repo is experimental and should not be used for production.